 Central is an interstate natural gas pipeline engaged in the transportation and storage of natural gas.
-As such, Central's rates, facilities and services are regulated by the Federal Energy Regulatory Commission, or the FERC.
+As such, Central's rates, facilities and services are regulated by the Federal Energy Regulatory Commission, or FERC.
 Central's services are provided under both short-term and long-term contracts, subject to a FERC-accepted tariff which governs substantially all terms and conditions of service.
-The substantial majority of Central's business is conducted under long-term contracts ranging from one to 17 years.
-Total average remaining contract life on a volume-weighted basis at June 30, 2012 was approximately three years.
+The substantial majority of Central's business is conducted under long-term contracts ranging from one to 16 years.
+The Company's two major customers recently extended contracts set to expire in 2013 for an additional five year period.
+Total average remaining life of all contracts on a volume-weighted basis at September 30, 2012 was approximately five years.